-15.4.4 Pedestrian Facilities and Planting Strip/Amenity Zone Standards
+15.4.4 Pedestrian Facilities and Amenity Zone Standards

 - A. Sections 15.4.4.B through 15.4.4.H establish the minimum dimensional and design standards for pedestrian facilities, planting strips and amenity zones within the TOD Districts.
 Standards for pedestrian facilities, planting strips, and amenity zones, and the required setback lines by frontage type (Section 15.2.1.D) both apply.
-Where these standards differ, the more restrictive standard applies. - For property fronting on a street, required streetscape improvements shall be located behind the future curb line.
-The perimeter planting strip or amenity zone shall be located adjacent to the curb. - 2.
+Where these standards differ, the more restrictive standard applies. - 1.
+For property fronting on a street, the perimeter planting strip or amenity zone shall be located adjacent to the curb. - 2.
 Trees shall be planted in the perimeter planting strip or amenity zone, as per the standards found in the Charlotte Tree Ordinance.
 Where streets are maintained by another jurisdiction which precludes such planting, the Planning Director, in consultation with the Urban Forestry Supervisor and City Arborist, may approve alternate locations for such plantings.
-Where the Charlotte Tree Ordinance does not apply, a mix of shade and evergreen trees shall be planted at an average of one tree for every 50 linear feet of perimeter planting strip or amenity zone. - Sidewalks and shared use paths shall abut the perimeter planting strip and/or amenity zone, and shall be located on the side closest to the building to encourage pedestrian

-- activity.
-Where a width is not specified in this Section, it shall be a minimum of eight feet in width. - 4.
-If a sidewalk or public path is located on private property, a sidewalk utility easement is required.
+Where the Charlotte Tree Ordinance does not apply, a mix of shade and evergreen trees shall be planted at an average of one tree for every 50 linear feet of perimeter planting strip or amenity zone. - 3.
+Sidewalks and shared use paths shall abut the perimeter planting strip and/or amenity zone, and shall be located on the side closest to the building to encourage pedestrian activity.
+Where a width is not specified in this Section, it shall be a minimum of eight feet in width. - If a sidewalk or public path is located on private property, a public sidewalk easement is required.

-B. Transit Trail
+B. Transit Trail '